-The board secretary will report to the board each month about the receipts, disbursements s and ba ılances of the various funds.
-This report v will be in written form and sent t to the boa rd with the ag genda fo r the board meeting.
+The board secretary will report to the board each month about the receipts, disbursements s and ba alances of the various funds.
+This report will be in written form and sent t to the boa ard with the ag enda fo or the board meeting.